Eeems-Org/remarkable.guide/src/faqs.rst

 How do I remove all third party software from my device?
 --------------------------------------------------------

 This all depends on how you installed them.
 If you installed toltec, it has a simple uninstall command: `toltecctl uninstall`.
 This will remove toltec and all of its changes.
 If you've installed vellum it is as simple as running `vellum self uninstall`.
-This will remove vellum and all of it's changes.
+This will remove vellum and all of its changes.

 If you installed ddvk-hacks with its automagic script, it also provides `another script to uninstall the hacks <https://github.com/ddvk/remarkable-hacks#uninstall--removal>`_.